huberemanuel/huberemanuel.github.io/_posts/2021-09-05-udpipe2-bosque.markdown

 This tutorial is a sequence in a previous [tutorial](https://huberemanuel.github.io/parsing/udpipe2/) that shows how to install UDPipe 2.
 In this tutorial, we are going to train UDPipe 2 on the Bosque treebank, which is a Brazilian Portuguese treebank annotated from news articles firstly created in 2008, and by 2016 was ported into Universal Dependencies format.

+> Although this tutorial focuses on the Bosque treebank.
+The reader should be able to easily extended to other treebanks.

 ## Downloading the dataset

 Bosque is available at [Github](https://github.com/UniversalDependencies/UD_Portuguese-Bosque), and currently, it's on the 2.8 version.